tldr-pages/tldr/pages/linux/hashcat.md

 `hashcat --hash-type {{id_hash_type}} --attack-mode 3 {{hash_value}} {{"?d?d?d?d"}}`

-- Perform a brute-force attack (mode 3) using 8 (at most) of all printable ASCII chars with:
+- Perform a brute-force attack (mode 3) using at most 8 of all printable ASCII characters:

 `hashcat --hash-type {{id_hash_type}} --attack-mode 3 --increment {{hash_value}} {{"?a?a?a?a?a?a?a?a"}}`